wildjames/pallier/README.md

 Also, since for now I have little understanding of what I'm doing, I'll not write tests.
 That can come later, and I'll probably do an initial coarse one by taking a message, encrypting it, decrypting the result, and seeing if it's the same.
 In the meantime I'll get the key generation working.

-Part of the key generation is getting the factors of a big number.
-Mathematicians seem to love that stuff, but I'm just going to use a function I found on [stackoverflow](https://stackoverflow.com/questions/23708035/most-efficient-way-to-find-all-factors-with-gmpy2-or-gmp).
-No need to reinvent the wheel.